B.S. in Project and Supply Chain Management

-The Bachelor of Science in Project and Supply Chain Management (PSCM) degree program provides students with an opportunity to develop the quantitative and people skills necessary to design and operate today's complex management systems.
+The Bachelor of Science degree in Project and Supply Chain Management (PSCM) at Penn State Hazleton provides students with an opportunity to develop the quantitative and people skills necessary to design and operate today's complex management systems.

 Students learn how to manage critical components in organizational supply chains and apply business analytic methods for organizing and fully integrating supply chain practices throughout the organization.

 - Project management skills include developing new projects and coordinating procurement and project delivery systems.

 - Supply chain management emphasizes the integration of manufacturing and service operations, logistics, purchasing, and distribution to enable organizations to develop value-creating supply chain networks.